 - a) The efforts made towards technology absorption: - i.
 Installed LED lights in place of conventional florescent lights in Printing Departments at Vapi factory. - ii.
-Power saving after installation of inverter drive in place DOL starter in drawline blower 22 kw motor at Silvassa factory - The benefits derived like product improvement, cost reduction, product development or import substitution Saving in Texturizing Units by avoiding continuous operation of suction motor with affecting performance at Silvassa factory; - c) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year)- - No new technology has been imported over the last three years by the Company. - d) The expenditure incurred on Research and Development- NA
+Power saving after installation of inverter drive in place DOL starter in drawline blower 22 kw motor at Silvassa factory - b) The benefits derived like product improvement, cost reduction, product development or import substitution c) In case of imported technology (imported during the last three years reckoned from the beginning of the financial year)- d) The expenditure incurred on Research and Development- NA